Zipcoder/reveal-slides.tcus/md/spring-web-mvc-primer.md

 -

-The Model View Controller, or MVC, is an architectural pattern for building decoupled Web applications.
+The **Model View Controller**, or **MVC**, is an architectural pattern for building decoupled Web applications.
 This pattern decomposes the UI layer into the following three components:

-* Model—The model represents data or state.
+* **Model**—The model represents data or state.
 In a Web-based banking application, information representing accounts, transactions, and statements are examples of the model.
-* View—Provides a visual representation of the model.
+* **View**—Provides a visual representation of the model.
 This is what the user interacts with by providing inputs and viewing the output.
-* Controller—The controller is responsible for handling user actions such as button clicks.
+* **Controller**—The controller is responsible for handling user actions such as button clicks.
 It then interacts with services or repositories to prepare the model and hands the prepared model over to an appropriate view.

 -